geometalab/hop-plugin-geometry-fields-converter/README.md

 Run the [Hop Pipeline](integration_test\pipeline.hpl) inside ```integration_test/``` that performs two basic geometry fields conversions to check the integrity of the Plugin. \
 In case the type name of the Transform or the metadata changes, the pipeline has to be manually adjusted.
 * semgrep-sast: \
-Run the [Static application security testing (SAST) template job](https://docs.gitlab.com/user/application_security/sast/), performing a security scan on the repository.
+Run the [static application security testing (SAST) template job](https://docs.gitlab.com/user/application_security/sast/), performing a security scan on the repository.
 * unit_tests: \
 Run the [JUnit tests](src\test\java\ch\ost\hop\pipeline\transforms\geometryfieldsconverter\GeometryFieldsConverterTests.java).